16 Days Shimshal Pass Trek & Minglik Sar 6050m Climbing

 What's not included

-• Domestic/International airfare and airport taxes.
-Any expense due to forced measures, cancellation of flight, landslides, natural calamities, acts of God, forced majeurs: beyond the control of Rock Valley Tour, their staff and suppliers.
-Any expense of personal nature not mentioned above.
-Trekking
+• Any expenses due to forced measures, flight cancellations, landslides, natural calamities, acts of God, or other events beyond the control of Rock Valley Tours, their staff, and suppliers.

 GEAR AND CLOTHING LIST